Informationsfabrik/InternetOfKicker/README.md

 # InternetOfKicker
-Taking our Kicker Table to the digital age.
+Taking our kicker table to the Internet of Things.

+# Info
+If three Windows errors are heard at startup, connection to db failed...